 In the article, Michael Littman finishes his description with the summary:

-“All in all, Crossword Maestro is one of the most sophisticated language-game-playing programs that has been written, successfully combining a detailed lexicon, puzzle-specific knowledge, search, and even natural language explanations into a single system.“
+“All in all, [the Windows application] is one of the most sophisticated language-game-playing programs that has been written, successfully combining a detailed lexicon, puzzle-specific knowledge, search, and even natural language explanations into a single system.“

 (The Anagram Genius technology is also mentioned briefly in this review paper.)

-The only other system I’m aware of for solving crosswords was written for non-cryptic clues by Michael L. Littman, Greg A. Keim, and Noam Shazeer.
-It was written after I published the first version of Crossword Maestro.
+Another system for solving crosswords was written for non-cryptic clues by Michael L. Littman, Greg A. Keim, and Noam Shazeer.
+It was written after the first version of William’s software was published.
 The system is called Proverb and was designed to solve American-style non-cryptic crossword puzzles.
 The system did well in a crossword competition competing against humans and the authors won awards for the paper describing it.

 Proverb includes a way of exploiting a large database of previous clues (American clues are frequently repeated unlike cryptic clues which are almost always new).
 It also includes a method of filling the grid from many candidate answers.
 This is needed for non-cryptic clues where there are often many possible answers for a single clue (unlike cryptics where there is usually a unique answer and a high degree of confidence the answer is correct when it is found).
 American grids also have every letter “checked” (appearing in both an across and a down clue) so exploiting this information is particularly important. (“British-style” grids common for cryptic clues only have around half the letters checked.)

 However, solving a non-cryptic clue is in many ways a far simpler task than solving cryptic clues as the structure of a cryptic clue is far more complicated and far more analysis needs to be done to interpret it.
-Crossword Maestro has always been able to solve non-cryptic clues too and in fact doing this was almost a drop-out feature of Crossword Maestro: All cryptic clues contain a definition so non-cryptic clues are simply analysed with this already-existing routine.
-My system lacks much of the cultural knowledge (actresses, pop stars, TV shows etc.) needed to solve many American non-cryptic clues (unlike Proverb it has no database of previous American clues to consult) but it can still solve many clues when the answer relies on more general knowledge.
+Crossword Genius has always been able to solve non-cryptic clues too and in fact doing this was almost a drop-out feature of my technology: All cryptic clues contain a definition so non-cryptic clues are simply analysed with this already-existing routine.